yayoc/swagger-to-flowtype/README.md

 `$openapi-to-flowtype <YOUR SWAGGER FILE PATH OR URL> -d <OUTPUT FILE PATH>`

+*`Generate types for operation titled responses as well`*

+You can enable type generation for operation responses (if the have schema title specified) with `--responses`.

+`$openapi-to-flowtype <YOUR SWAGGER FILE PATH OR URL> --responses`

 *`Specify a suffix for generated types`*

 You can specify a suffix for all generated types with `--suffix <suffix>`.